-The tendering process can seem very complicated, and it’s understandable that this makes some companies choose to avoid tendering for public sector work.
+The tendering process can seem very complicated and time consuming, and it’s understandable that this makes some companies choose to avoid tendering for public sector work.
 This doesn’t mean you can always avoid having to fill in a tender.

 Executive Compass can help you with the biggest step of the tendering process and help you with writing the invitation to tender document.
 We can help you understand exactly what the document entails, what the buyer is looking for in the procurement process and the procedures you need to follow in order to submit a successful tender for a product or service.

 What is the tendering process?